Asteroid 2024 YR4: Will It Hit the Moon?

-For the last two months, the news of asteroid 2024 YR4 predicted to hit Earth has been blasting the Internet.
+Some time ago, the news of asteroid 2024 YR4 predicted to hit Earth has been blasting the Internet.
 It has become one of the most dangerous near-Earth objects in the last 20 years.
-Since the asteroid’s discovery, the risk of a collision has been rapidly increasing, reaching an alarming 3.1% at its maximum.
-However, recently, the unprecedentedly high odds have come crashing down.
-Let's see what is known about this asteroid so far, why it made us so nervous, and how high the probability of a collision currently is.
+But as astronomers refined its orbit, the alarming Earth-impact odds quickly dropped – only for the chance of a collision with the Moon to rise unexpectedly.
+Let's see what is known about this asteroid so far, why it made us so nervous, and how likely it really is to hit the Moon.
 By the way, with the help of the Sky Tonight app, you can easily find out where it is flying now.

 Contents